jeonghanlee/epicsarchiverap-env/docs/README.rocky8.md

 ## Warning

-Please change the default user account and its passowrd  for MariaDB, and so on.
+Please change the default user account and its password for MariaDB, and so on.